Skip to content

 ts

 The unique identifier for this droppable.
-Defaults to a unique symbol.
+Default is a unique symbol.
 Read-only.

 element